Student Consumer Information

 Additional information on retention rates, number of students completing majors, and similar types of information should be requested from: Office of Institutional Research, Bucks County Community College, Newtown, PA 18940.

 The College's contact person for Student Consumer Information Services is the Director of Financial Aid.
 Questions and requests for information should be directed to: Director of Financial Aid, Bucks County Community College, Newtown, PA 18940.

 As a result of the Higher Education Amendments of 1998, the following list and brief descriptions are being made available so that students and parents will know what office(s) to contact for required disclosures:

 - Rights Under Family Education Rights and Privacy Act - This Act was written to protect the privacy of education records.
-Questions may be addressed to the Office of Admissions, Records and Registration.
+Questions may be addressed to the Registrar's Office.

 - Completion/Graduation Rates - This will show completion or graduation rate of cohort of certificate or degree-seeking, full-time undergraduates who graduated or completed their program of study within 150% of the normal time for graduation or completion.
 Questions may be addressed to the Office of Institutional Research.

 - Report on Athletic Program Participation Rates and Financial Support Data - Includes disclosures regarding institutional revenues and expenses attributable to intercollegiate athletic activities as well as disclosures regarding athletic participation.
 Questions may be addressed to the Director of Athletics, Bucks County Community College, Newtown, PA 18940.